meqaniqal/progress/PROGRESS_VISION.md

 - **Generative Arp Modes:** Arpeggiation includes several modes, such as static sequences, one-shot randomization, or continuous regeneration applied every time the playback loop restarts.
 - **Multi-Pass Generative Export:** If continuous per-loop randomization is active, users can choose to export multiple passes of the sequence to MIDI or WAV.
 This captures the exact randomized output that occurred in the last *x* set of loopthroughs (or *x* loops since active), ensuring fleeting generative magic is permanently captured for the DAW.
 - **Probabilistic Pattern Sequencing:** Assign probabilities to different rhythm or arpeggiator patterns occurring on a given loopthrough.
 This allows the progression's rhythm to organically shift and evolve over time, hooking perfectly into the Multi-Pass Generative Export.
-- **Transitions (In Progress 🚧):** Algorithmic controls to program transitions and alter inner voices.
-Core engine, UI, independent voice sustain, multi-note melodic flourishes (enclosures, run-ups), dynamic acoustic thresholds, and flourish rate controls are complete.
-Upcoming: Generative personas (Restless/Lazy), rhythmic anchoring to drum patterns, hierarchical collision priority, and deep editing UI (zoom/scroll).
+- **Transitions (Complete ✅):** Algorithmic controls to program transitions and alter inner voices.
+Core engine, UI, independent voice sustain, multi-note melodic flourishes (enclosures, run-ups), dynamic acoustic thresholds, flourish rate controls, generative personas (Restless/Lazy), rhythmic anchoring to drum patterns, and hierarchical collision priority are complete.
 Operates as a dedicated mode within the Chords Pattern Tab.
 - **Adjustable Duration:** Click and drag to change the length of each chord.
 - **Ripple Editing:** Optionally, have the timeline automatically push subsequent chords forward when a preceding chord's duration is extended, maintaining the overall sequence.
 - **Loop-Aware Resolution:** The voice-leading and suggestion engines analyze the progression as a continuous cycle, ensuring the transition from the *last* chord back to the *first* chord is as smooth and emotionally satisfying as any internal internal transition.